-In Java, however, the bus isn’t just slow.
+However, when you are traveling to Java by bus, it is a completely different experience.
+The bus isn’t just slow here.
 It feels slow.
 Mind numbingly, tediously, ridiculously slow.
 It’s also relatively expensive and hideously uncomfortable, but it left on time, so the service will probably be good, right?
 Tell me if you still feel that way after creeping around the city for several hours looking for even more passengers to cram in.
 Every single stop floods the bus with buskers, beggars, and crowds of salespeople (one thing we do like though: instead of the ubiquitous dead bird and mystery meat on a stick they flog you in Indochina, the bus vendors’ choice of snack here is fried salty tofu with whole chilli chasers – delicious).
 Finally, you escape to the open road, only to start traveling – if possible – even slower.

 You see, Java is actually one long traffic jam from west to east: the single lane highways are so clogged with trucks that the only way to make progress is in the lane with oncoming traffic.
 The choices seem to be: risk death, or never arrive.
 Given that the people coming the other way are facing the same problem, it quickly degenerates into a slow motion destruction derby.

 We didn’t enjoy West Java, in case you are still wondering.
 The cities were crowded, polluted and lacking any redeeming features.
 But if a destination is disappointing in itself, imagine how much worse you feel about it after trekking fifteen hours on the bus to get there.
 Swish that a little round in your mind, now repeat three times.
-We found ourselves wishing we’d skipped straight to Yogyakarta – but if you want to give the west a try, do yourself a favour and follow our example from that point onward: take the bloody train.
+We found ourselves wishing we’d skipped straight to Yogyakarta – but if you want to give the west a try, do yourself a favour and follow our example from that point onward: take the bloody train and avoid traveling to Java by bus.

 1954039 hours of travel later, slightly delirious, a mild case of cystitis due to self-imposed dehydration from fear of not being able to hold it until the next pee stop, and heart burns induced by playing Russian roulette with green chilli leftovers from countless bags of fried tofu (they’re not all equally spicy, you see: some aren’t at all, some are like a fiery hell; it makes for a great game, really!), we arrived in Yogyakarta.
 It took a week to commute from Jakarta to here, but as far as I’m concerned, this is where our trip to Indonesia truly started.
 The rest was just…. a behavioural experiment.